kennysmithed/oels2021/oels_practical_wk9.md

 }
 ```

+That is a complicated trial!
+But hopefully you can see how it's built up from simpler stuff you have already seen, plus the new loop functionality.

 Note that at the end of the final trial (in `on_finish`, when the participant has clicked DONE) we do three things.
 First, we stick together the sequence of choices from `building_label` to form their final well-formatted label:
 ```js
 var final_label = building_label.join("");